 In August 2020, we issued an aggregate of 3,737,500 founder shares to our initial stockholders in exchange for a capital contribution of \$25,000.
-In October 2020, our sponsor contributed to our capital an aggregate of 431,250 founder shares, resulting in there being an aggregate of 3,306,250 founder shares outstanding.
 Prior to the initial investment in the company of \$25,000, we had no assets, tangible or intangible.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
 If we increase or decrease the size of this offering, we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering.
-Up to an aggregate of 431,250 founder shares are subject to forfeiture by our initial stockholders depending on the extent to which the underwriters' over-allotment option to purchase additional units is exercised.
+Up to an aggregate of 487,500 founder shares are subject to forfeiture by our initial stockholders depending on the extent to which the underwriters' over-allotment option to purchase additional units is exercised.
 The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor has committed, pursuant to a written agreement, that it and its designees will purchase an aggregate of 2,533,333 (or 2,763,333 if the underwriters' over-allotment option to purchase additional units is exercised in full) private placement warrants for a purchase price of \$1.50 per warrant in a private placement that will occur simultaneously with the closing of this offering.
+Our sponsor has committed, pursuant to a written agreement, that it and its designees will purchase an aggregate of 2,733,333 (or 2,993,333 if the underwriters' over-allotment option to purchase additional units is exercised in full) private placement warrants for a purchase price of \$1.50 per warrant in a private placement that will occur simultaneously with the closing of this offering.
 Each private placement warrant entitles the holder to purchase one share of our Class A common stock at \$11.50 per share, subject to adjustment as provided herein.
 The private placement warrants (and the Class A common stock issuable upon exercise of such warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.
 There will be no redemption rights or liquidating distributions with respect to our founder shares or warrants, which will expire worthless if we fail to complete our business combination within the 24-month time period or during any Extension Period.